Github73840134/TinyBook/README.md

 You can find examples in the examples folder
 Copy and paste the code in the examples to your current directory
 # A Testbook
+A test book file is included in the repository.
 # Plans for the Future
 ## Feature Updates
 - Adding ability to style page elements.